robwalton/alfred-taskpaper-workflow/README.md

 Use the keywords:
 - `do <task>` to create a new task.
 (Also used to view the document —see above.)
 - `domail` to create tasks from emails selected in Apple’s Mail app.
-- `dou` (do URL) to create task from Safari page title, URL and highlighted text.
+- `dorl` (do 'read later') to create task from Safari page title, URL and highlighted text.

 Use the modifiers:
 - _return_ to append tasks to a project
 - _cmd-return_ to append tasks straight to the Inbox
 - _shift-return_ to add tasks to the top of the Stack (see below)
+- _alt-return_ to add to straight to 'Reading List' project

 ## Search document
 Use the keywords: